Panzer Grenadier series: Edelweiss

-Edelweiss is another module and adds German mountain troops to Panzer Grenadier.
+Another module, it adds German mountain troops to Panzer Grenadier.
 Edelweiss also includes four 11/3" counters, twice the size as regular counters.
 These include two German Karl mortars and two Soviet river monitors.

 Black SS

-Black SS is yet another module and adds late war SS troops and scenarios.
+Another module, it adds late war SS troops and scenarios.
 30 scenarios included and a counter sheet with 165 pieces replacing SS units from other games with new black backgrounds (instead of camo).
-1940: The Fall of France, Elsenborn Ridge, Road to Berlin and Beyond Normandy are required to play all of the scenarios.
+1940: The Fall of France, Elsenborn Ridge, Road to Berlin and Beyond Normandy are required to play the scenarios.

 Marianas 1944

-Marianas 1944 covers the Battles of Tinian 1944, Guam 1941 and Guam 1944 and is a supplement for Saipan 1944, pitting American and Guam Insular Force Guard (GIFG) units against Japanese troops.
+'Covers the Battles of Tinian 1944, Guam 1941 and Guam 1944 and is a supplement for Saipan 1944, pitting American and Guam Insular Force Guard (GIFG) units against Japanese troops.
 Adds 30 scenarios, 24 counters and two maps to Saipan 1944.
-A lengthy article by David H. Lippman covers the history of the liberation of Guam.
-Other games are needed to play, for the maps.

 White Eagles

-White Eagles adds the 1939 Polish Army into the Panzer Grenadier action with 165 counters and 40 scenarios.
-Other games are needed to play.
+Adds the 1939 Polish Army into the Panzer Grenadier action with 165 counters and 40 scenarios.

 Iron Curtain: Patton's Nightmare

-Iron Curtain: Patton's Nightmare is a hypothetical war between the American and Soviet armies in 1947 and has 77 counters and 20 scenarios.
-Other games are needed to play.
+A hypothetical war between the American and Soviet armies in 1947 has 77 counters and 20 scenarios.

 Hammer & Sickle

-Hammer & Sickle is a hypothetical war between the American and Soviet armies in 1951 and has 77 counters and 20 scenarios.
-Plus it includes 19 additional scenarios from the original Iron Curtain game, so 39 scenarios total.
-Other games are needed to play.
+A hypothetical war between the American and Soviet armies in 1951, it has 77 counters and 20 scenarios.

 Iron Curtain: Red And White Poland Resists

-Iron Curtain: Red And White Poland Resists is a hypothetical war between the NATO Polish, American Armies against Soviet Army in 1951 and has 77 counters and 40 scenarios.
-Other games are needed to play.
+A hypothetical war between the NATO Polish, American Armies against Soviet Army in 1951 and has 77 counters and 40 scenarios.